JohnDruhan/clientPanelFirebase/README.md

 'npm install'
 ```

-Create a Firebase App and put the keys and secret in a .env file in the root of project.
-See the example below.
+Create a Firebase App.
+Go to Settings and put the api keys and id's in the fbConfig.js file in the root of project.
+See the example below:

 ```
 apiKey: "YourAPIKeyGoesHere",